idk-v1/ShadowCaster/README.md

-# Patterns
+# ShadowCaster
-It takes way longer than it should to make a thing of lines
+Use WASD to move around.
+Uncomment ghosts for ghosts.